bpmn-io/docs.bpmn.io/README.md

 ```shell
 bundle exec jekyll serve --incremental
 ```
-This should take couple of minutes until the page is built and served in http://localhost:4000/ Note that the incremental flag helps to build only the modified pages, which makes thing much faster in case we're modifying the content.
+This should take couple of minutes until the page is built and served in http://localhost:4000/ Note that the incremental flag helps to build only the modified pages, which makes things much faster in case we're modifying the content.

 **Note about search**

-Pages added & removed from the docs should automatically be handled, so no need to do extra steps in order to take care of search functionality.
+Pages added & removed from the docs should automatically be handled, so no need to do extra steps in order to take care of the search functionality.

 ## Playing With Colors :art: